keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 # Misc
 - My Chinese name is 汪可予.
 I come from Tongling, Anhui — a small city by the Yangtze River.
-- I like all kinds of sports, such as table tennis, basketball, football, tennis, badminton, marathons, swimming, jogging, hiking and climbing.
+- I like all kinds of sports, such as table tennis, basketball, football, badminton, marathons, jogging, hiking and climbing.
 - I a big fan of animations.
-I am enjoy various chess, board and card games.
+I enjoy various chess, board and card games.
 <div style="height: 75px;"></div>